Risk of Acute Kidney Injury

 Currently there is no therapy or drugs available for the protection against AKI during major surgery.
 Sulfateq BV has conducted successful animal studies using its SUL-compounds to inhibit the occurrence of kidney injury following damage.
 SUL-138 is focused around AKI during invasive (heart) surgery, as successful prophylactic treatment will increase post-operative survival rate and decrease the hospitalization costs.
 We therefore see huge potential to address this major organ related medical need with SUL-compounds based drug development.
 At this moment Sulfateq is engaged in final pre-clinical development of SUL-138, i.e. safety pharmacology, while drafting proposals for Phase I and Phase II clinical studies.
-The choice for AKI has the following rationale:

 - There is currently no therapy available for kidney protection, or organ protection in general, during major surgery

 - The incidence of AKI is approx. 1.5 million patients a year worldwide

 - In the USA alone, hospital-acquired AKI accounts for approx. 9 billion USD in medical costs annually

 - The clinical development of AKI treatments are relatively short, because

 - Open-heart surgery has a worldwide standardized protocol